Category: Retirement & Wealth Planning

 🔹 Withdrawals from investments

-🔹 A tax-efficient strategy to keep them under key tax thresholds
+🔹 A tax-efficient withdrawal order designed to stay under key bracket and IRMAA thresholds

 2. Social Security Strategy